Skip to content

 Symptom Likely Cause Solution

-Widget never appears traffic_allocated = 0 Check Supabase site_configs
+Widget never appears traffic_percentage = 0 Check the traffic_control override in Supabase

 Widget missing on some pages URL exclusion pattern Check exclude_url_patterns